AriBjornOlafsson/AriBjornOlafsson/README.md

 ## Professional Contributions

-- **CrewApp ehf**: Currently, Ari works as a software developer in the airline and aviation IT sector.
+- **CrewApp ehf**: Recently, Ari worked as a software developer in the airline and aviation IT sector.
 CrewApp aids aviation crew members and ground staff in managing flight operations, enhancing efficiency and operational management.

 - **Travelshift**: Ari was instrumental in the development of vacation packages, dynamic pricing calculations, and the implementation of a new payment handler for Travelshift's sales system.
 His contributions resulted in significant monthly savings for the company.